chaos-mesh/chaos-mesh/website/docs/development_guides/add_chaos_daemon.md

 ## Add selector for HelloWorldChaos

-Since we need to select some pods to do `HelloWorld` chaos by namespace, labels, annotation, etc, refer to [Define the Scope of Chaos Experiment](../user_guides/experiment_scope.md), so just add a field `Spec` in `HelloWorldChaos` to implement it:
+In Chaos Mesh, we have defined the `spec.selector` field to specify the scope of the chaos by namespace, labels, annotation, etc. You can refer to [Define the Scope of Chaos Experiment](../user_guides/experiment_scope.md) for more information.
+To specify the Pods for `HelloWorld` chaos, we just add the `Spec` field in `HelloWorldChaos`:

     ```golang
     // HelloWorldChaos is the Schema for the helloworldchaos API